 Jenna is my beautiful daughter who dreamed up this food blog project for the two of us and presented me with this incredible gift in December 2015.

-Hi, I’m Jenna.
 I have transformed from a girl who was once told by a nutritionist that I had a fear of food to an emerging foodie who collects cookbooks and spends weekends trying out new kitchen gadgets and recipes.
 As a Vegetarian since the age of 8, I have often had to dig a bit deeper to find amazing cuisine that accommodates my dietary restrictions.

-My favourite weekend activities include walking to farmers markets, a nice dinner out with my husband or friends and/or attending one of the many food festivals in Toronto.
+My favorite weekend activities include walking to farmers markets, a nice dinner out with my husband or friends and/or attending one of the many food festivals in Toronto.
 I also love to travel and explore the food scene in new cities/countries.
 Through fundraising and participating in Cook for the Cure (which raises money for The Canadian Breast Cancer Foundation), I have had the incredible opportunity to meet and cook with some amazing celebrity chefs including Marcus Samelsson, Elizabeth Falkner, Mark McEwan, Lynn Crawford, Vikram Vij, Corbin Tomaszeski, Susur Lee, and Ricardo.

 I married in 2014 and continue to learned how to cook for someone who is used to eating meat at every meal.
 Fortunately, he’s enjoying a lot more vegetarian meals!